-Above we have a portrait of the perfect creative leader as described by the Australian workforce.
+Above we have a portrait of the perfect creative leader as described by Australian management.
 These attributes are not very different from attributes described in current management literature, suggesting that successful business managers and successful creative leaders share the same basic qualities.